Prof. Valeria Vázquez Guevara

 Biography

-Dr Valeria Vázquez Guevara researches and teaches across the areas of international law, law-and-humanities, and land/property law.
-Valeria’s research engages with law-and-humanities methodologies to address questions of international law, its institutions, contestations, and geopolitical implications, especially between North-South and South-South actors.
-The research builds on Valeria’s personal and professional experiences in international development and peacebuilding projects in El Salvador, Spain, the Basque Country, and South Africa.
+Dr Valeria Vázquez Guevara researches and teaches across the areas of public international law, law-and-humanities, and land/property law.
+Her research and teaching engage law-and-humanities methodologies to examine how law and institutions – in its public and private dimensions – shape the quality of public life, particularly in the Global South and in North-South relations.
+Valeria’s research and teaching builds on Valeria’s personal and professional experiences in El Salvador, Spain, the Basque Country, South Africa, Australia, and most recently Hong Kong SAR.

-Valeria is the author of Truth Commissions and International Law (Cambridge University Press, in press).
-The book examines how Truth Commissions deal with the plurality of (rival) accounts that exist across communities to establish an authoritative account of the past.
-It expands on her doctoral thesis at Melbourne Law School, which won the University of Melbourne Chancellor’s Prize for Excellence in the PhD Thesis and Melbourne Law School’s Harold Luntz Prize for Best Doctoral Thesis.
-Valeria’s next major research project focuses on the historical and contemporary relationship between ASEAN and international law, with a particular focus on land tenure issues.
+Valeria is the author of Truth Commissions and International Law: Jurisdiction, Representation, Authority (Cambridge University Press).
+The book’s Preface can be read here.
+The book develops a novel understanding of how Truth Commissions do (international) legal work in post-conflict contexts, and its ongoing consequences.
+The book expands on her doctoral thesis at Melbourne Law School, which won the University of Melbourne Chancellor’s Prize for Excellence in the PhD Thesis and Melbourne Law School’s Harold Luntz Prize for Best Doctoral Thesis.
+Valeria’s next major research project focuses on the historical and contemporary relationship between ASEAN, diplomacy and international law, with a particular focus on land tenure issues.

-Valeria serves as member of the executive committee of the Law, Literature and Humanities Association of Australasia, and as co-convener of the Critical Approaches to International Law Interest Group of the European Society of International Law (ESIL).
+Valeria serves vice-president of the Law, Literature and Humanities Association of Australasia, and as co-convener of the Critical Approaches to International Law Interest Group of the European Society of International Law (ESIL).
 Previously, Valeria has served as co-chair of the History and Theory of International Law Interest Group of the Australian and New Zealand Society of International Law (2022-2025), and as Managing Editor and Editorial Board member of the Australian Feminist Law Journal (2021-2023).

 Publications